tnxqso/wave-flex-integrator/README.md

 ## Introduction

 Tired of running multiple programs just to log contacts and integrate with FlexRadio?
-If you're using [Wavelog's web based Logging Software](https://www.wavelog.org) this tool eliminates the need for CAT software by directly syncing your radio and logging software. **Wavelog-FlexRadio-Integrator** connects to a DX Cluster, processes incoming spots, and enhances them with additional information via the Wavelog API before sending them to your FlexRadio.
+If you're using [Wavelog's web based Logging Software](https://www.wavelog.org) this tool eliminates the need for CAT software by directly syncing your radio and logging software. **Wave-Flex Integrator** connects to a DX Cluster, processes incoming spots, and enhances them with additional information via the Wavelog API before sending them to your FlexRadio.

 When a spot appears on your SmartSDR panadapter, you can click it, and a prefilled Wavelog logging window will open, ready to log the QSO.
 This application works exclusively with **Wavelog** and **FlexRadio**, and we are not affiliated with either of them.
 Currently, it supports no other logging software.